krondor/krondor.github.com/source/_posts/2012-02-09-chrome-frame.markdown

 {% img /images/chrome_frame_overlay.png %}

 Now if only they'd install it (or even better just get a full Chrome or Firefox browser in the first place).
+Most importantly I learned how to control a feature of my site by manipulating _config.yml and custom overrides to the stock templates.
+Fun times!